impkit/rag-markdown-scraper/README.md

 ## ❤️ Support & Community

-This is a "Project of the Day" by **ImpKit**.
-We are currently focused on improving the tool and gathering feedback.
+ImpKit creates atomic, high-utility tools for the AI ecosystem.
+If this scraper saved you LLM tokens or manual cleanup, feel free to support our development:

+- **Solana (SOL):** `4tEi58Phj4VMFn1u3R9ojfLEPz7CbZHtGdmXxsHR17rV`
+- **USDT (TRC-20):** `TT5yhYk9tFeazFSBbVxYBofAf1wyMarMBu`

+---

 - **Feedback:** Found a bug?
 Have a feature request?
 Please [open an Issue](https://github.com).
-- **Support:** If you like what we're building, simply **Star ⭐** this repository.
-It helps our imps work harder!
+- **Support:** If you are not into crypto, simply **Star ⭐** this repository.
+Every star helps us grow!
-- **Future Updates:** Payment gateways and a Pro version are coming soon.
-Follow this repo to stay tuned.
+- **Roadmap:** Pro version with batch export and custom YAML templates is in development.

 ## 📬 Contact